 bilateral relationships exist for the exchange of CbC reports

-are covered in the third annual peer review process
+are covered in the fourth annual peer review process

 Action specific content